 There are three things to psych you out about Couchsashraga:

 1 – Couchsachraga is an Algonquin Indian name meaning “dismal wilderness”.
 ‘Couch’ is an isolated, desolate peak in the Adirondack wilderness, why would you even want to approach it?

 2 – Couch was initially surveyed in 1897 and as a result was later downgraded in height in 1953, from over 4 000 ft to 3 793 ft.
 Even though it is less than 4 000 ft, it is still a prerequisite for becoming a 46er.

 3 – This peak is considered the wettest of the 46ers; you need to cross a large soggy and muddy bog before climbing the summit.
 A wrong step and you are knee-deep in guck.

 Couch is a 2.8 miles round trip (4.5 km).
 Even though you descend 870 ft to the swamp and need to ascend the other steep side to reach the summit, we really enjoyed our walk to Couch as it got us closer to our 46ers goal.

 After our long day and for a small effort Panther Peak delivered a great reward.
 The short up and down to the summit took less than 15 minutes.
 Panther Peak has a softly rounded bald top with 360° views of the regions where we rejoiced in our perseverance.

 Leaving Panther Peak, we descended along Panther Brook, the trail we’d assumed being on in the morning.
-In contrast to our morning, our stride was now sluggish and unhurried as we slowly progressed back to the car basking in pride of our days achievement.
+In contrast, our stride was now sluggish and unhurried as we slowly progressed back to the car basking in pride of our day’s achievement.